chrystal23/MMVCM/README.md

 - `xin` A matrix containing the observed values of the covariates with varying coefficients.
 Each column corresponds to one covariate. **This input argument corresponds to $({\mathcal{X}}_1,\ldots,{\mathcal{X}}_n)^\top$ in our paper.**
 - `zin` A matrix containing the observed values of the covariates with linear (non-varying) coefficients.
 Each column corresponds to one covariate.  **This input argument corresponds to the notation $(\mathbf{Z}_1,\ldots, \mathbf{Z}_n)^\top$ in our paper.**

-The SVCJP function returns a list of estimation results:
+The MMVCM function returns a list of estimation results:

  ### Outputs